 The statue also comprises 4 lifts in the legs and each can carry 26 people at a time to the top, in approximately 40 seconds.

+Viewing Gallery.
 A lot for tourists visit the viewing gallery inside the statue which gives excellent views of surrounding hills and the Narmada river.
 Through lifts, tourists can reach the viewing gallery and admire the surreal views of Vindhya and Satpura mountain ranges.

+Museum.
 There is a museum made to highlight the contribution of Sardar Vallabhbhai Patel and bring back pieces from history.
 It is also made in order to bring forth the process of making of the statue.
 Various photographs, things, and documents related to Sardar Vallabhbhai Patel are displayed in the museum which will certainly take you on a quick tour to the lanes of the bygone era.

+Explore the Beautiful Landscape.
 The birds-eye view of the statue is so mesmerizing that one can never have enough of it.
 Visiting the statue will be an opportunity to explore the surroundings from the highest point accessible for tourists at the statue which is till the thigh area.
 Tourists can gaze at the horizon and the city from there.

 Winters are best to go on a trip to the state of Gujarat.
 The Statue of Unity remains open from Tuesday to Sunday and remains closed on Monday for regular maintenance work.
 The timings to visit the statue are from 8 am to 6 pm.

 By Road.
-Traveling by roadways will take nearly 1,000, 420, 2,000 and 1,300 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Travelling by roadways will take nearly 1,000, 420, 2,000 and 1,300 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Another way to reach Sardar Sarovar Dam is through government-run and private tourist inter-state buses.
-Traveling by bus is cheaper but time-taking, so if you have time by your side then opt for a car or bus trip and enjoy the views and farms en route to the Statue.
+Travelling by bus is cheaper but time-taking, so if you have time by your side then opt for a car or bus trip and enjoy the views and farms en route to the Statue.

 By Rail.
 Vadodra railway station is nearest to Statue of Unity.
 From the station, people can take any public transport to cover another 100km in a cab or a bus to reach the statue.
 The railway station receives trains from all parts of India and cities such as Delhi, Mumbai, Pune, Hyderabad, Bengaluru, Jaipur and Bhopal.
 Gujarat S Kranti, Paschim Express, Swaraj Express, and Sarvodaya Express are the few trains in which seats can be booked.